shreevatsa/tex/program/pooltype/index.md

 This section has text, followed by WEB macro definitions (no Pascal code).
 WEB has macros, with which DEK basically extends the programming language.
 Part of the popularity of C over Pascal must come from things like C having increment/decrement operators, and being able to write a semicolon to denote an empty statement. :-)

 And with that, we're already done with Part 1, introduction.
-The code we saw so far was the outline in section 2 above.
+The only code we saw so far was the outline in section 2 above.

 ### Part 2: The character set